zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to mark an order as done.
+1. Home Chef chooses to mark an order as done.
 2. BTBB displays order as done.

    Use case ends.